gcampax/ostree/src/libostree/README.md

 --------------------------

  * As mentioned above, extended attributes and owner uid/gid are versioned
+ * Optimized for Unix hardlinks between repository and checkout
  * SHA256 instead of SHA1
  * Support for empty directories